 And the only way he can return to the rotation…?
 Accept help from sassy, sexy PA Patience Kennedy.

-Patience is one step away from a junior partnership as a personal assistant– all she needs to do is restore a sullen, annoying, attractive hockey player’s image.
+Patience is one step away from a junior partnership– all she needs to do is restore a sullen, annoying, attractive hockey player’s image.

 Shouldn’t be too hard, right?